SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/DataProcess/EditObjects/PolygonEdit.md

 Basic Steps:

-1. Select one or more objects in an editable layer, then click on "Object Operation" > "Region Operation" > "XOr", and XOr dialog box pops up.
+1. Select one or more objects in an editable layer, then click on "Object Operations" > "Object Editing" > "Object Operation" > "XOr", and XOr dialog box pops up.
 2. Set how to assign value to attribute of result object, and then click OK.